papriwalprateek/engineer-chat/README.md

 # engineer-chat

-A simple chat server where clients(or rather engineers!) can easily chat through their terminal.
+A simple chat server where clients(or rather engineers!) can easily chat through terminal.

 ## Chat server